zzzprojects/docs/entityframework-extensions.net/pages/getting-started/configure-options.md

 });
 ```

+There’s no difference in how the library processes these options.
+It’s purely about readability and personal preference.

+Both syntaxes can be used interchangeably across your project.

-There’s no difference in how our library processes these.
-It’s all about readability and what you personally prefer.
-If you’re writing one-liners, go with the concise syntax.
-If you like being more structured or expect to add more settings later, choose the block version.
+If you’re writing one-liners, the concise syntax works great.
+If you expect to add more settings later or prefer structured code, the block version is usually the better choice.

----

 ## Single Property Selector vs Anonymous Object Selector

 Many options related to properties require selectors.
-And once again, you have two ways to write them:
+Once again, you have two ways to write them:

 * **Single property selector:** Cleaner when you only have one property.
-* **Anonymous object selector:** Better for multiple properties—or if you want to stay consistent with more complex mappings.
+* **Anonymous object selector:** Better when you have multiple properties — or when you want to stay consistent with more complex mappings.

 ```csharp
 // @nuget: Z.EntityFramework.Extensions.EFCore